bglw/jekyll-postcss-v2/README.md

 ## Deployment

-Please note that this plugin isn't supported by [GitHub Pages](https://pages.github.com/), which means by default you are not able to use it, when you are hosting your site at GitHub Pages.
+Please note that this plugin isn't supported by [GitHub Pages](https://pages.github.com/).

-However, there's the option to perform the build process via GitHub Actions.
+To host on GitHub Pages and use this plugin, use GitHub Actions to build and deploy your website.

-To do that, you need to create a yml-workflow-file inside .github/workflows of your repository that represents your build process.
+To do that, you need to specify a workflow inside the `.github/workflows` of your repository for your build process.
 This could look like the following:

 ```yml
 name: Jekyll Deploy